KarlFarrugiaIcon/OreillyKatas2023/README.md

     <br/>**Original Requirement**: '_The system must interface with the agency’s existing airline, hotel, and car rental interface system to update travel details_'

         - Entry Point: Polling of third-party services to scan for updates to reservations.
-        - Payload: System-generated data and automatically outlined associated reservations based off polled content.
+        - Payload: System-generated data and automatically outlined associated reservations based on polled content.

           ![Alt text](./Images/UserFlows/image-11.png)